Marketing Communications Today is a resource for marketing communications

 come up with a game plan to overcome them.

-about managing their time.
+they went about managing their time.

 The marketing communications field continues to recognize the need for professional